kelvinc123/deep-in-painting/README.md

 The code for running VAE encoder and decoder is available under `transformation.py` script.
 You need to download the pre-trained VAE from [huggingface](https://huggingface.co/stabilityai/stable-diffusion-2/tree/main).
 Download the `vae` directory and put it inside `MAT` directory.

 ### Note
 The `MAT` directory contains the cloned repository of the implementation of the original *MAT: Mask-Aware Transformer for Large Hole Image Inpainting* paper.

-Install pytorch yourself, based on my experience, putting pytorch in requirements.txt causes some dependency differences...
+The `train_test_split.py` and `encode_vae.py` are not from the original repository.
+Those are a helper scripts to do training using our dataset.